neulab/explainaboard_web/README.md

 2. Make sure `java` is installed correctly in your environment.
 Verify this by running `java --version`.
 3. Generate code for API layer

    - Run `npm run gen-api-code` to generate code for api layer (both server and client).
-Please remember to run this whenever open API definition changes.
+Please remember to run this whenever OpenAPI definition changes.
      - We assume your computer already has `wget` and `realpath` command installed.
 If not found, please install by:
        - for `wget`
          - MacOS Users: `brew install wget`